Why should I become a Pegasystems certified professional?

 - Login to Pega

-- Navigate to your Pega profile page by clicking on the Hello [your user id] link from the menu bar
+- Navigate to your Pega profile page by clicking on the Hello [your name] link from the menu bar

-- Update your email address in the appropriate field
+- Click the Edit profile link next to your name and update your email address in the appropriate field

 - Click Save Profile

-Note: It can take up to 48 hours before the changes take effect.
+Note: It can take approximately 48 hours before the changes take effect.

 How can I obtain a soft copy of my certification?

 To retrieve a soft copy of your certificate, log in to your Pega account and follow the steps below.
-Please allow up to 10 days for your certification to display in your Pega transcript.
 We do not send hard or soft copies of your certificate.

-- Log into your Pega Account.
+- Log into Pega Academy using your Pega account.
 If you do not have a Pega account, please register for an account.

-I passed the CLSA Part 1 exam, but it is not displaying on my transcript.
+I passed the LSA Readiness exam and/or the Pega Architecture exam, but it is not displaying on my transcript.
 Why?

-To earn CLSA certification, you need to pass both parts 1 and 2 of the exam.
-After successful completion of Part 2, the CLSA certification will display on your transcript.
+To earn CLSA certification, you need to pass three exams: (1) LSA Readiness Exam, (2) Pega Architecture Exam, (3) LSA Architecture Application Build.
+After successful completion of the Application Build, the CLSA certification will display on your transcript.
 More information on CLSA certification can be found in the Certified Lead System Architect (CLSA) section below.

 Why is my certification not appearing on my transcript?

-It can take up to 10 days for exam results from Pearson VUE to be sent to our Pega Academy systems.
+It can take approximately 1-3 business days after your exam date for exam results from Pearson VUE to be sent to our Pega Academy systems.
 You will receive an email notification from Pega Certification when your certification is available to view in your Pega transcript.
+The notification will be sent to the email address you used in your Pearson VUE account.

 Additionally, in order for your certification to be associated with your Pega transcript, the email address used in your Pearson VUE account must be either a primary (login) or alternate email address in your Pega account.